-Broadly used to evaluate an investment in land, an ALTA survey is an essential tool for the design of structure to be built on land, and to validate the viability of a project from the standpoint of a lender.
+Broadly used to evaluate an investment in land, an ALTA survey is an essential tool for the design of the structure to be built on land and to validate the viability of a project from the standpoint of a lender.

 ALTA/NSPS Surveys for commercial transactions